Murciano207/SpookFinance-docs/core-concepts/protocol/index/README.md

 P_{issued} = P_{supply} \cdot \left(\left(1+\frac{A_t}{B_t}\right)^{W_t} -1\right)
 $$

-Since Balancer allows for depositing and withdrawing liquidity to Balancer pools using only one of the tokens present in the pool, this could be used to do the equivalent of a swap: provide liquidity depositing token A, and immediately withdraw that liquidity in token B. Therefore a swap fee has to be charged, proportional to the tokens that would need to be swapped for an all-asset deposit.
+Since Yogi allows for depositing and withdrawing liquidity to Yogi pools using only one of the tokens present in the pool, this could be used to do the equivalent of a swap: provide liquidity depositing token A, and immediately withdraw that liquidity in token B. Therefore a swap fee has to be charged, proportional to the tokens that would need to be swapped for an all-asset deposit.

 Another justification for charging a swap fee when a liquidity provider does a single-asset deposit is that they are getting a share of a pool that contains a basket of different assets.
 So what they are really doing is trading one of the pool assets \(the token _t_ being deposited\) for proportional shares of all the pool assets.